-The percentage of people serving time in prison for a property or drug offense and released past 150% of their fixed sentence increased noticeably between 2019 (12.7%) and 2020 (20.8%).
-Having said that, the total number of individuals released in 2020 increased 36% from 2019, with the number released before 150% of their fixed sentence totaling 8% more than the total number released in 2019.
+The percentage of people serving time in prison for a property or drug offense and released past 150% of their fixed sentence decreased slightly between 2020 (20.8%) and 2021 (18.3%).
+Having said that, the total number of individuals released in 2021 decreased 22.3% from 2020.

 The chart below displays the number of individuals incarcerated on a property or drug offense past parole eligibility as of the first day of the new year, compared to the number who were incarcerated and past parole eligibility each year since 2014.
 This is intended only as a snapshot overview.
-As indicated, there are overall fewer people past parole eligibility in prison in 2020 (N = 1,447) than in 2014 (N = 1,603) for a property, drug, or alcohol offense.
+As indicated, there are overall fewer people past parole eligibility in prison in 2021 (N = 1,497) than in 2014 (N = 1,603) for a property, drug, or alcohol offense.